eyalbouganim/ArkanoidGame/README.md

 This project requires **Java (JDK)** and the **JVM** installed.

 1. Clone or download the project
-2. Ensure Java is installed and available from the command line
+2. Ensure JDK is installed and available from the command line
 3. Navigate to the `src` directory
 4. Run the following file as the program entry point: `Ass6Game.java`